Reactjs Developer

 Examples of reconciliation include adding, updating, or removing elements in the UI based on changes in the appli...read more

-Q18.
-What are states in react?
+Q. What are states in React?

 States in React are mutable data that control the behavior of a component and determine what is rendered on the screen.